KoslickiLab/FMH_vs_syncmer_reproducible/README.md

 You can also use arbitrary fasta files as input.
 Store file paths in one file and pass it to the script by "-f" option.

 ```
-# we are in the demo folder now
+# assume we are in the demo folder now
 mkdir -p result_random20_Brucella_k20s16ratio5
 cd result_random20_Brucella_k20s16ratio5
 python ../../script/compare_fmh_syncmer_sketches.py -f ../file_paths.txt -k 20 -s 16 -a 5